 With an 18.1 megapixel sensor and a huge 35mm equivalent optical zoom range of 24-720mm, the small Panasonic LUMIX DMC-ZS40 is a compact camera especially well suited to use as a travel camera.
 The ZS40 squeezes in many features found on more expensive cameras like built in Wi-Fi, GPS, and RAW capture.
 Hybrid optical image stabilization helps to minimize the effects of camera shake and for low light shooting, the ISO range can be expanded to ISO 6400.

-The Sony DSC-RX100 III is the third generation of the highly successful RX100 series which have proven to among the most popular travel cameras on the market.
-The RX100 III features an F/1.8-2.8 24-70mm 35mm equivalent Zeiss lens and has a large one inch 20.1 megapixel sensor that produces great image quality.
+The Sony DSC-RX100 IV is the fourth generation of the highly successful RX100 series which have proven to among the most popular travel cameras on the market.
+The RX100 IV features an F/1.8-2.8 24-70mm 35mm equivalent Zeiss lens and has a large one inch 20.1 megapixel sensor that produces great image quality.
+It is also the first version of the RX100 to allow recording of video in 4K, a great feature for filmmakers.
 A pop-up electronic viewfinder and tilting 3 inch LCD screen make composing shots easy.
-Optical StadyShot image stabilization reduces the effects of camera shake and a top ISO 12800 can be expanded to 25000 for ultra-low light photography.
-With its small size and robust features, the RX100 III is one of the current best compact cameras for traveling.
+Image stabilization reduces the effects of camera shake for both video and still image recording and a top ISO 12800 can be expanded to 25000 for ultra-low light photography.
+With its small size and robust features, the RX100 IV is one of the current best compact cameras for traveling.